michaelb/sniprun/README.md

-SnipRun synergises exceptionnally well with plugins that help you creating print/debug statements, such as [vim-printer](https://github.com/meain/vim-printer).
+Sniprun synergises exceptionnally well with plugins that help you creating print/debug statements, such as [vim-printer](https://github.com/meain/vim-printer).

 ![](ressources/visual_assets/760091.png)

 ## Support levels and languages

 As of writing, languages can be supported up to different extents: